• THE METAVERSE: All Around Us

 Virtual Teachers & Presenters

-But what if we made the Metaverse where education happens?
+What if we made the Metaverse where education happens?

 • Students, instructors can tune in from anywhere.